-26.1.
-The hearing will be held in closed session, which means that only Participants can attend the hearing.

-- 26.2.
-You must attend the hearing if you are present in the UK, unless you have been told you must come onto campus (see paragraph 26.3 below).
+- 26.1.
+The hearing will be held in closed session, which means that only Participants can attend the hearing. - 26.2.
+You must attend the hearing if you are present in the UK, unless you have been told you must not come onto campus (see paragraph 26.4 below).
 It is a separate disciplinary offence to fail to attend a disciplinary hearing when summoned to do so (a breach of General Regulation 13).
 It may also severely harm your case, in that the Panel will not be able to gain a direct impression of you or hear your perspective first-hand.
 If you do not attend the hearing, in person or by an agreed videoconferencing facility, the Panel may proceed in your absence or it may determine that you have abandoned your appeal and confirm the original decision and penalty. - 26.3.
+If you are no longer in the UK, you may, by prior arrangement, use an agreed videoconferencing facility to call into the hearing.
+It is your responsibility to ensure that you are contactable at the given time.

-The University may decide to require you to use a specified videoconferencing facility instead of physically attending campus if it believes that there may be a risk to you or to others if you come onto campus.
-A decision to hold a hearing by videoconferencing is a precautionary measure and does not indicate that the University has concluded that you have committed a breach of the Regulations or a criminal offence.
+26.4.
+Even if you are in the UK, the University may decide to require you to use a specified videoconferencing facility instead of physically attending campus if it believes that there may be a risk to you or to others if you come onto campus.
+A decision to hold a hearing by videoconferencing for this reason is a precautionary measure and does not indicate that the University has concluded that you have committed a breach of the Regulations or a criminal offence.